huijing/slides/63-moz-roadshow-eu-2019/README.md

 - what's special about grid is how simple it is to manually place items in both dimensions
 - since my favourite analogy for this is placing pieces on a chessboard, that's what this is
 - this is a simple 3x3 grid, with 3 grid items
-- the property which controls their position will be `grid-row` and `grid-column`
+- the properties which control their position will be `grid-row` and `grid-column`
-- for every
+- so here is where the ability to see the line numbers comes in very handy, especially if you have more complex layouts involving lots of columns

 ---